tabishfayyaz/notes-and-books/software-design-principles.md

 - Have you removed as much business logic as you can from data model objects (except if it is part of object own state)

-- Have you avoided creating too many classes like manager, co-ordinators, helpers, handlers, provider, executor and instead focused on the foundations: models, views and controllers
+- Have you avoided creating too many classes like manager, coordinators, helpers, handlers, provider, executor and instead focused on the foundations: models, views and controllers

 - Have you inspected views are not communicating any data upstream and they do not have business logic

 - Are you able to quickly describe responsibility of a component/class/method/module and provide a single unambiguous representation of it

-- Have you inspected and graped the ownership of objects and inspected their lifecycle
+- Have you inspected and graphed the ownership of objects and inspected their lifecycle

 - Have you inspected that your singletons are encouraging one-way data flow, not involved in two-way communication and not necessarily enforcing anyone to take action